When Guests Refuse to Leave: How to Prevent an Airbnb Squatter at Your Vacation Rental

 What Are Squatters Rights?

-Squatters rights are laws that protect people who are illegally living at a property they do not own without the property owners permission.
+Squatter rights are laws that protect people who are illegally living at a property they do not own without the property owner’s permission.
 Squatters rights are directly linked to adverse possession law, which varies state to state.
-The main distinction between the two are that squatter rights only give the person the right to stay on the property, while adverse possession laws can give the squatter the right to own the property.
+The difference between the two are that squatter rights only give the person the right to stay on the property, while adverse possession laws can give the squatter the right to own the property.

 Airbnb squatters may be attracted to popular tourist destinations that have a high concentration of short-term rentals and have laws that enable squatters to establish legal tenant rights after 30 days.
 The following states are examples of places that could allow a squatter to claim tenant rights after 30 days: